 Under the Unfair Contract Terms Act 1977 and the Unfair Terms in Consumer Contracts Regulations 1999, you have the right to challenge the standard terms and conditions of the contract you have with the trader.
 These terms maybe deemed as unenforceable if they unfairly remove or restrict the trader's liability to you and if they create an imbalance in rights in favour of the trader.
 The terms used by a trader should be written in plain, clear language so that you are in no doubt about their meaning.
 If you think that the terms and conditions of a contract are unfair, contact Citizens Advice consumer service.
 Ultimately, only a court can decide whether or not a contract term is unfair.

-Under the Consumer Protection (Distance Selling) Regulations 2000 you may have rights such as a right to cancel against a trader where the contract for the sale and/or supply of goods and services was agreed without face-to-face contact using distance means, such as internet, phone and mail order.
-For more information, check out the 'Shopping from home' leaflet.
+Also under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have rights such as a right to cancel against a trader where the contract for the sale and/or supply of goods and services was agreed without face-to-face contact using distance means, such as internet, phone and mail order.
+For more information, check out the 'Buying by internet, phone and mail order - 'distance' contracts explained' leaflet.

 Under the Consumer Rights (Payment Surcharges) Regulations 2012, traders are banned from charging fees to consumers that are excessive for using payment methods such as credit and debit cards.
 The fees charged must reflect the actual cost to the trader of using that particular payment process.
 The regulations apply to most sales and service contracts but excludes some contracts, such as those for social and health services, certain financial services and food and drink delivered by regular roundspeople.
 A contract term relating to requirement to pay a fee is unenforceable against you to the extent of the excess charged.
 If you have paid an excessive fee, the excess must be repaid to you.
 If you believe a trader's fees are excessive report it to the Citizens Advice consumer service.